 I like to offer the occasional drawing prompt to inspire my children to be more creative.

-Would you like to make an art journal for kids?
+Would you like to make one or more art journals for kids?
 This is something you could do with the kids, for the kids, or even for yourself.
 Here’s how…

 DIY Art Journals for Kids